 Banana Leaf Apolo

-The spot for Singapore’s famous fish-head curry, which is served on a banana leaf-lined plate accompanied by rice and wide array of curries and condiments.
-Also popular is the nasi biryani, chicken masala and mutton mysore.
-With two locations it is a good spot to sample some authentic Indian-Singaporean fare.
+This Little India restaurant is a great place for Singapore’s famous fish head curry (pictured above).
+Served on a banana leaf, it’s accompanied by rice and a wide array of curries and condiments.
+Also popular are Chicken Dum Biryani, Masala Chicken and Mutton Mysore.
+With two locations in Little India, it’s a good spot to sample some authentic Indian fare.

 A good place to start your visit to Little India is the beginning of Serangoon Road, and you can get here by:

 MRT: Get off at Little India MRT station and walk towards Serangoon Road.
 Alternatively, start at the other end by alighting at Farrer Park MRT station.